cschimezie-dot/cschimezie-dot.github.io/_posts/2026-07-06-dont-ghost-the-broker-borrower-fallout-prediction.md

 ## Outlier Handling

+I chose not to remove them but to fill them with K-nearest neighbors, or KNN.
+I did not want to reduce the dataset's quantity; we are a small company.
 The liquidity column had some very large outliers.
 If those values were left untouched, the model could treat those extreme borrowers as more important than they really were.

-To solve that, I created a safer modeling column:
+To address that, I decided to create a safer modeling column called liquidity_capped so the model would know where we draw the line.
+This resulted in safer predictions for the model.

 ```text
 liquidity_capped
 ```

-This kept normal liquidity values the same but limited extreme values above the cap.

 The original liquidity column stayed in the dataset for reference, but the model used `liquidity_capped` because it was safer for prediction.